o19s/opensearch-ubi/documentation.md

 **Other fields & data objects**
 - `event_attributes` - contains various, common attributes associated with many user events
+- `event_attributes.position` - nested object to track user events to the location of the event origins
+  - `event_attributes.position.ordinal` - tracks the nth item within a list that a user could select, click
+  - `event_attributes.position.{x,y}` - tracks x and y values, that the client defines
+  - `event_attributes.position.page_depth` - tracks page depth
+  - `event_attributes.position.scroll_depth` - tracks scroll depth
+  - `event_attributes.position.trail` - text field for tracking the path/trail that a user took to get to this location
-- `event_attributes.data` - contains an associated JSONified data object (i.e. products, user info, etc) if there are any
+- `event_attributes.object` - contains an associated JSONified data object (i.e. books, products, user info, etc) if there are any
-- `event_attributes.data.data_type` - indicates the type/class of object
+  - `event_attributes.object.object_type` - indicates the type/class of object
-- `event_attributes.data.data_id` - points to a unique id representing and instance of that object
+  - `event_attributes.object.object_id` - points to a unique id representing and instance of that object
-- `event_attributes.data.description` - optional description of the object
+  - `event_attributes.object.description` - optional description of the object
-- `event_attributes.data.transaction_id` - optionally points to a unique id representing a successful transaction
+  - `event_attributes.object.transaction_id` - optionally points to a unique id representing a successful transaction
-- `event_attributes.data.to_user_id` - optionally points to another user, if they are the recipient of this object
+  - `event_attributes.object.to_user_id` - optionally points to another user, if they are the recipient of this object
-- `event_attributes.data.data_detail` - optional data object/map of further data details
+  - `event_attributes.object.object_detail` - optional data object/map of further data details
--
-*Other mapped fields in the schema are intended to be optional placeholders for common attributes like `city`, `state`, `price`
+*Other mapped fields in the schema are intended to be optional placeholders for common attributes like `user_name`, `email`, `price`

 **the users can dynamically add any further fields to the event mapping